rlutz1/CS375_homework/HW1/README.txt

 ### Figure 4

-An optional figure to showcasehow Euler and euler improved compare against each other.
+An optional figure to showcase how ode45, Euler, and Euler improved compare against each other for N0 = 100.

-### Figure 5

-Absolute error comparisons of ode45 VS Euler and ode45 VS Euler Improved.
-Included to be able to explore tangible differences between a first- and second-order scheme (compared with a highly accurate fourth-order).
-Shows absolute error for all initial values.